Potap: Television

-TV carrier of Oleksii Potapenko started with a TV-Show "Karaoke against People" on M1 Music Channel.
-For over ten years by now Oleksii, have actively participated in the most popular TV shows in Ukraine that include: The Voice of Ukraine and a comedy show Laughter League on the biggest channel in Ukraine 1+1.
-At both shows Potap is an honored judge and mentor who's been helping out a lot of emerging artists to unleash potential to the full.
+TV carrier Oleksii Potapenko started with a show "Karaoke Against People" on the M1 Music Channel.
+For over ten years, Oleksii has actively participated in popular TV shows in Ukraine, including The Voice of Ukraine and the comedy show Laughter League on the biggest channel in Ukraine 1+1.
+At both shows, Potap is a judge and mentor who has helped a lot of emerging artists to unleash their potential.

-The full list of shows, Oleksii has been involved at:
+The full list of shows Oleksii has been involved at: